Powrót do strony głównej

 16. Increment m

-20. Append the MAC, stored in table M, to the Ciphertext
+20. Append the 20-byte MAC (stored in table M) to the Ciphertext.

 Table S.17.
-Step 17 of the algorithm specified in Table 1
+The Post Processing Phase (step 17 of the algorithm specified in Table 1)

 17.3. s = P[ s + P[n] ]